Undergraduate programmes

 Postgraduate programmes

-The School of International Studies at the University of Nottingham Ningbo offers two different master’s degree programmes.
+The School of International Studies at the University of Nottingham Ningbo offers three different master’s degree programmes.
 Each offers a unique taught postgraduate programme of the highest standard, delivered by experts in their field.
 These degrees are structured into compulsory modules providing the conceptual background, as well as elective modules allowing students to develop their particular interests in various facets of international studies.
 Click on the links below for more information about these programmes.

 Research degrees - PhD programme